kailashmaurya27/Three.js_Project/README.md

 - React.js: Front-end framework for building dynamic user interfaces.
 - Three.js: JavaScript library for creating and displaying 3D graphics in a web browser.
-- OpenAI Library: Various AI libraries are used for image processing and print generation.
+- OpenAI API: The Openai API key is used for image processing and print generation.

 ## Getting Started

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Start the development server with `npm start`.
+4. Start the client with `npm run dev`.
-4. Open your web browser and navigate to `http://localhost:{your port number}` to view the website.
+5. Open your web browser and navigate to `http://localhost:{your port number}` to view the website.

 ## Usage